-ACCELERATED BRT NETWORK IMPLEMENTATION
+ACCELERATED BUS RAPID TRANSIT NETWORK IMPLEMENTATION

-Accelerate the implementation of the BRT network identified in Denver Moves: Transit to provide faster, more reliable and frequent transit service throughout the city.
+Accelerate the implementation of the Bus Rapid Transit (BRT) network identified in Denver Moves: Transit to provide faster, more reliable and frequent transit service throughout the city.
+Transit is the safest choice when traveling and full implementation of the BRT network can help eliminate traffic fatalities on Denver's streets.
 Quick implementation of the transit network would provide more travel options and benefit BIPOC communities who face higher rates of transportation inequities.